-The Qualcomm Pseudo Random Number Generator meets all FIPS 140-2 level 1 requirements for Roles and Services, implementing both User and Crypto Officer roles.
-The Qualcomm Pseudo Random Number Generator does not allow concurrent operators.
+The Qualcomm Pseudo Random Number Generator meet all FIPS 140-2 Security Level 1 requirements for Roles and Services, implementing both User and Crypto Officer roles.
+It does not allow concurrent operators.

 The User and Crypto Officer roles are implicitly assumed by the entity accessing services implemented by the Qualcomm Pseudo Random Number Generator.
 No further authentication is required.
 The Crypto Officer can initialize the Qualcomm Pseudo Random Number Generator.